CosminNechifor/IKHNAIE/doc/README.md

 <span style="color:red">Open discussion: Should people be able to deploy components on their own without using the ComponentFactory and then... later on add them using some method inside the manager contract?</span>

+A: only manager can do that.

+- CompFac as library?
+- Inside manager
+-

 ### IComponentFactory interface